DUI Breath Test

-The Intoxilyzer requires a sufficient breath sample in order to obtain a proper sample for analysis.
-For the I5000, the adequacy of a sample was based upon minimum pressure, time and level slope.
+The Intoxilyzer requires a sufficient breath sample to obtain a proper sample for analysis.
+For the I5000, the adequacy of a sample was based on minimum pressure, time, and level slope.
 For the I8000, the adequacy of the sample is based upon minimum volume, time, and slope.

-Pressure refers to a minimum amount of force necessary to trip the pressure switch.
-In the Intoxilyzer 8000, pressure refers to a minimum amount of force required to trip the pressure transducer.
-Slope refers to the instrument measuring small differences during the blow to help in determining whether mouth alcohol is present in the sample.
+Pressure refers to the minimum amount of force necessary to trip the pressure switch.
+In the Intoxilyzer 8000, pressure refers to the minimum force required to trip the pressure transducer.
+Slope refers to the instrument measuring minor differences during the blow to help determine whether mouth alcohol is present in the sample.

-In theory, the I8000 is supposed to distinguish between mouth alcohol and the deeper lung air that provides the ideal sample.
-The I8000 uses pressure (which is measured by the flow of breath) and time of blow to determine if sufficient volume has been introduced into the device.
+Theoretically, the I8000 is supposed to distinguish between mouth alcohol and the deeper lung air that provides the ideal sample.
+The I8000 uses pressure (which is measured by the flow of breath) and time of blow to determine if a sufficient volume has been introduced into the device.

-An important difference between the Intoxilyzer 5000 and the Intoxilyzer 80000 is the amount of calculations done in the software of the machine as opposed to the hardware of the machine.
+An important difference between the Intoxilyzer 5000 and the Intoxilyzer 80000 is the number of calculations done in the machine’s software as opposed to the machine’s hardware.
 For the I5000, the process of measuring breath alcohol was largely hardware-driven, The hardware used analog comparators, resisters, and other parts providing a current to the computer processor.

 On the other hand, in the I8000, the vast majority of the calculations are assigned to computer components.
-For instance, in the I5000, the machine required a minimum of a 6 (six) second blow in order to make sure a sufficient volume allowed for the slope detector to work properly.
+For instance, in the I5000, the machine required a minimum of a 6 (six) second blow to ensure a sufficient volume allowed for the slope detector to work correctly.

-Previous challenges have been litigated over the fact that the Intoxilyzer 8000 is not an “approved” machine under Florida Law.
-Florida law requires that the alcohol testing program of the Florida Department of Law Enforcement Enforcement (FDLE) must evaluate only those machines that are listed on the Conforming Products List (CPL) of the U.S. Department of Transportation.
+Previous challenges have been litigated because the Intoxilyzer 8000 is not an “approved” machine under Florida Law.
+Florida law requires that the alcohol testing program of the Florida Department of Law Enforcement (FDLE) must evaluate only those machines listed on the Conforming Products List (CPL) of the U.S. Department of Transportation.

 Although CMI refused to disclose the specifications for years, in the summer of 2009, CMI disclosed that in the Infrared Filter specifications the center wavelength of the Infrared filters is determined to the three decimal place accuracy.
 The Intoxilyzer 8000 uses two narrowband Infrared filters with a center wavelengths at 3.476 microns and 9.376 microns.